MinaProtocol/mina/rfcs/0036-hard-fork-disaster-recovery.md

 [summary]: #summary

-This RFC explains how to a create a hard fork in response to a severe failure in the Coda network.
+This RFC explains how to a create a hard fork in response to a severe failure in the Mina network.
 It draws on the strategies described in earlier RFCs that describe handling of the blockchain and scan state for hard forks.